KTibow/lovelace-dark-soft-ui-theme/README.md

   - You can just house each card separately, instead of having to use a vertical stack.
   - You can remove plain styling, and just style what's important.
 ## Notes
 These notes may be outdated, and most of the time you can just use `!important`.
+You should probably just look at the [source](https://git.io/JJBZi).
 <details><summary>Expand anyway</summary>

 This theme can modify how you style cards.
 [Source code of CSS part of theme](https://git.io/JJBZi) Here's some points: